13egliB/Narsil-s-user-js/palemoon/README.md

 This user.js is mainly based on arkenfox project (56 and recent version).

-On the other hand, it tries to avoid all the automatic connections even though security could be reduced slightly (according to Spyware Watchdog website) For instance, OSCP is a privacy breach.
+On the other hand, it avoids all the automatic connections even though security could be reduced slightly (according to Spyware Watchdog website) For instance, OSCP is a privacy breach.
 Nevertheless, it is also a security feature.

 It has also some changes in order to improve fingerprinting like canvas.poisondata and others.

+Finally, it tries to resemble Firefox ESR version (useragent, buildID, platform and so on)

 ## Known problems